YG Entertainment: 2020–present: Recent developments

 In 2022, YG Entertainment announced that Treasure will be coming back with their new album, the album will be released in February 2022.
 After Jinwoo and Seunghoon finished their mandatory military service in January 2022, Winner gathered with a full lineup and announced that they would soon return with a new album and a full lineup after Seungyoon and Mino actively released solo albums during the group's break, YG Entertainment announced that Seungyoon will be releasing a single album in March 2022.
 Treasure and Winner will be holding concerts in April 2022, separately.

 In February 2022, YG Entertainment announced that Big Bang would be releasing their first comeback after a hiatus which lasted for five years.
 In addition, they also announced that T.O.P terminated his contract with YG.
 On July 1, 2022, Yang Min-suk, brother of YG Entertainment founder, Yang Hyun-suk, returned to the agency after 3 years as co-CEO, joining with the current CEO, Hwang Bo-kyung.

-On December 26, 2022, it was announced that both Taeyang and Daesung would be leaving YG Entertainment after 16 years; Taeyang will transfer to subsidiary The Black Label whereas Daesung is looking for a new start under a new agency, and both reassured that they will remain BigBang members.
+On December 26, 2022, it was announced that both Taeyang and Daesung would be leaving YG Entertainment after 16 years.
+Taeyang joined The Black Label whereas Daesung is looking for a new start under a new agency, and both reassured that they will remain BigBang members.
 On December 30, 2022, YG announced that all remaining members of iKon had decided not to renew their contracts after 7 years in the industry.
-The debut of YG’s new girl group in seven years, BabyMonster, was also teased.
+The debut of YG's new girl group in seven years, Babymonster, was also teased, before their debut date was announced to be on November 27, 2023.

+On July 22, 2024, 2NE1 re-signed with YG and would celebrate their 15th anniversary world tour starting in October 2024.
+In October 2024, 2NE1 officially kicked off their much-anticipated 15th anniversary reunion tour, titled "Welcome Back", starting with a concert in Seoul at the Olympic Hall.

+In January 2025, YG announced that it would no longer manage actors, which is called YG Stage, in order to focus on their artists.